djalbat/occam-furtle/README.md

 ## Introduction

-Furtle is a dynamically but nonetheless strictly typed, procedural language meant primarily for traversing parse trees.
+Furtle is a dynamically but nonetheless strictly typed, pure functional language meant primarily for traversing parse trees.
 It is called from Nominal thus...

 ```